HM Prison Littlehey: The prison today

 In 2014, the prison was re-categorised to accommodate prisoners convicted of sex offences (falling within category C security level).

 A 2015 report from the Independent Monitoring Board observed that HMP Littlehey had an unusually high population of inmates over the age of 50 (34%).
 Concerns were raised over the lack of provision for elderly and disabled prisoners, and reports have emerged of inmates struggling with wheelchair access and not receiving support for health problems such as incontinence.

-In 2018 it was found that there were serious problems over outstanding maintenance work, 1,300 maintenance jobs were outstanding in January 2018.
-Some showers had been out of action for two years and some prisoners were without heating for 8 months.
+In January 2018 it was found that there were serious problems over maintenance work with 1,300 jobs outstanding.
+Some showers had been out of action for two years and some prisoners were without heating for eight months.
 Prison officers spent disproportionate time dealing with maintenance problems.
 Trust between prisoners and staff had broken down because staff could not meet prisoners' basic needs.
 Andrew Neilson of the Howard League for Penal Reform, said, "The lamentable conditions in Littlehey are indicative of the pressures that exist in our overburdened and under-resourced prison system.
 No prison should be allowed to deteriorate in this way, but it is particularly shocking in a jail where around half of the prisoners are over 50 and a significant number are elderly and disabled."

-In 2019 HMIP inspected the prison and overall, and despite some criticisms, the report reflects some very good findings and some excellent outcomes for prisoners at Littlehey.
-The prison had a clearly defined function and held a substantial number of elevated risk men in safe and respectful conditions.
-Prisoners benefited from a very good daily regime and we saw examples of good practice.
-Going forward, the prison’s main priorities are to assess and reduce the risks of the prisoners it holds, and to prepare those being released for successful resettlement into the community.